Best IRA Accounts

 Account Types and Fees

-Charles Schwab offers one of the best Roth IRA accounts for beginners.
+Charles Schwab offers one of the better Roth IRA accounts for beginners.
 Other retirement account options provided by this company include traditional, rollover, and Roth conversion IRAs.
 None of the IRA account types have minimum deposit requirements.

-Schwab is well-known for offering competitive prices for trading online.
-Much like most of its competitors, the company has recently joined the no-trading-fee movement and now offers commission-free trades of ETFs, stocks, and options.
+Schwab is well-known for offering competitive prices.
+Much like most of its competitors, the company offers commission-free trades of ETFs, stocks, and options.
 Keep in mind that options trades are subject to a $0.65 per-contract fee.
 For funds outside the no-transaction-fee program, mutual fund commissions equal $49.95.
-Currency exchange fees range from 0.2% to 1%, while live broker costs amount to $25 per trade.

 As far as account charges go, there are no fees for account closure or transfer, inactivity, exercise/assignment, sending checks, and sending or receiving wire transfers.
 As an IRA account owner, you also won’t be charged for paper statements and trade confirmations.